Soviet involvement in regime change: 1945–1953: Korea

-1946–1949: Greece

 1948: Czechoslovakia

 Following World War II, the Third Czechoslovak Republic was under the influence of the USSR and, during the 1946 Czechoslovak parliamentary election, the Communist Party of Czechoslovakia would win 38% of the vote.
 The communists had been alienating many citizens in Czechoslovakia due to the use of the police force and talks of collectivization of a number of industries.
 Stalin was against democratic ways of taking power since the communist parties in Italy and France had failed to take power.
 In the winter of 1947, the communist party decided to stage a coup; the USSR would come to support them.
 The non-communists attempted to act before the communists took the police force completely, but the communists occupied the offices of non-communists.
 The Czechoslovak Army, under the direction of Defence Minister Ludvík Svoboda, who was formally non-partisan but had facilitated communist infiltration into the officer corps, was confined to barracks and did not interfere.
 The communists threatened a general strike too.
 Edvard Benes, fearing direct Soviet intervention and a civil war, surrendered and resigned.

 1948–1949: Yugoslavia

 During World War II, the communist Yugoslav Partisans had been the main resistance to the Axis occupation of Yugoslavia.
-As the axis were defeated the Partisans took power and Josef Bronz Tito became the head of Democratic Federal Yugoslavia.
+As the axis were defeated the Partisans took power and Josef Broz Tito became the head of Democratic Federal Yugoslavia.
 This had been done without much Soviet help, so Tito was allowed to and did run his own path in defiance to Stalin.
 Economically, he implemented a different view to the USSR and attempted to make Yugoslavia into a regional power by absorbing Bulgaria and Albania into Yugoslavia as well as funding the Greek Communists in the Greek Civil War, to absorb Greece too.
 Stalin did not approve of this and expelled Yugoslavia from the East Bloc.
 There was military buildup and a planned invasion in 1949 that was never put through.
 As well, since 1945, the USSR had a spy ring within Yugoslavia and Stalin attempted to assassinate Tito several times.
 Stalin remarked "I will shake my little finger and there will be no more Tito".
 However, these assassinations would fail, and Tito would write back to Stalin "Stop sending people to kill me.
 We've already captured five of them, one of them with a bomb and another with a rifle. [...]
 If you don't stop sending killers, I'll send one to Moscow, and I won't have to send a second."
 Yugoslavia would go on to become one of the main founders and leaders the Non-Aligned Movement.